markwkiehl/particle_integration_guide_blynk/README.md

 bool pub_result = Particle.publish(&quot;blynk_https_get&quot;, data, PRIVATE);
 </code></pre>

-6. The value ‘PARTICLE_PUBLISHED_AT’ for virtual pin V6 is a Particle pre-defined variable that provides a UTC timestamp for when the webhook is executed. &nbsp; At the bottom of the form, make sure the ‘ENFORCE SSL’ option is set to ‘Yes’, and then click the ‘SAVE’ button to save your changes.
+6. At the bottom of the form, make sure the ‘ENFORCE SSL’ option is set to ‘Yes’, and then click the ‘SAVE’ button to save your changes.

 ![alt text](https://github.com/markwkiehl/particle_integration_guide_blynk/raw/a4f6f5beb63fc93c58233c2adb3fe6d357ca5d01/particle_device_blueprint%20(8).jpeg "New Integration")